nanobox-io/nanobox-engine-nodejs/README.md

 # Node.js

-This is a generic Node.js engine used to launch Node.js web and worker services when using [Nanobox](http://nanobox.io).
+This is a Node.js engine for running node apps with [Nanobox](http://nanobox.io).

 ## App Detection
-To detect a Node.js app, this engine looks for a `package.json`.
+To detect a Node.js app, this engine looks for  `package.json`.
 If that exists, it then looks for a `server.js`.

 ## Build Process
 - `npm install`